 The Emotional Impact of Bariatric Surgery

-Getting Help and Finding Support After Weight Loss Surgery
+Support Before and After Weight Loss Surgery

 About UPMC Bariatric Services

 UPMC Bariatric Services is here to help if you’re struggling with obesity and want to lose weight.
-We offer both surgical and non-surgical weight loss plans and can help you find the right path for a weight loss journey.
-We offer our services at UPMC locations throughout western Pennsylvania and New York.
-We hold accreditation from the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program, the highest standard in the country.
+We offer both surgical and nonsurgical weight loss plans and can help you find the right path for a weight-loss journey.
+We will work with you to discuss your needs and develop and individualized treatment plan.
+We meet the highest level of national accreditation for bariatric surgery centers, and our team provides complete care.
+We offer our services at UPMC locations throughout Pennsylvania and New York.
+Visit our website to find a provider near you.